Cpl. John Koleczek

 John was inducted into the U.S. Army on March 25, 1941, in Cleveland, and sent to Fort Knox, Kentucky, for basic training.
 During his basic training, he was assigned to Headquarters Company of the 192nd Tank Battalion.
 His exact duties with the company are not known.

 The 192nd Tank Battalion was sent to Camp Polk, Louisiana, in the late summer of 1941, to take part in maneuvers.
 HQ Company did maintenance on the battalion's tanks but did not actively take part in the maneuvers.
 After the maneuvers, the battalion was ordered to Camp Polk instead of returning to Ft.
 Knox as they had expected.
 On the side of a hill, the battalion learned they were being sent overseas.
-According to members of the battalion, General George Patton had personally selected them.
 Men too old to go overseas were released from federal service, and replacements for these men came from the 753rd Tank Battalion.

-Many of the members of the battalion were given leaves home so that they could say goodbye to family and friends.
-They returned to Camp Polk and traveled by train to San Francisco, California, and were ferried, on the U.S.A.T.
+Many of the members of the battalion were given furloughs home so that they could say goodbye to family and friends.
+They returned to Camp Polk and traveled by train to Ft.
+Mason in San Francisco, California, and were ferried, on the U.S.A.T.
 General Frank M. Coxe, to Ft.
 McDowell on Angel Island.
 On the island they were given physicals and inoculated for tropical diseases.
 Some men were held back for health issues but scheduled to join the battalion at a later date.
 Other men were simply replaced.